ib31/ib31.github.io/index.md

 - **Algorithms and programming, ISAE-SUPAERO**
 Supervision of a computer science workshop for ISAE-SUPAERO 1st year students.
 C programming, data structures, and analysis of algorithms.
+- **Optimization in graphs, ISAE-SUPAERO**
+Taught classes on shortest paths and dynamic programming.
+Supervised a workshop focusing on minimum spanning trees and TSP.

 ### Contacts